MordragT/nixos/docs/Install.md

 - maybe delete old .nix files in /home/user
 - maybe make users temporarily immutable
 - temporarily comment out packages not served by the default cache

+- for gamemode user must be in gamemode group